Squidex/squidex-docs2/02-documentation/introduction-and-use-case.md

 # Introduction and Use Case

-We think it is easier to describe the features and functionality with Use Cases.
-To make the documentation easier and shorter we will use a single Use Case for all pages, which will be extended over time.
+We think it's easier to describe features and functionality with use cases.
+To make our documentation easier and shorter to follow, we will use a single use case (which will be updated and extended over time).
 This page describes the details of this use case.

-To unify the documentation is still in progress and only very few pages have been updated so far.
-We will add a note to this page for these pages.
+Our documentation is still in progress, and only a few pages have been created/updated so far.
+As new information is published, we will update this page.

 {% hint style="info" %}
 We recommend to open this use case side by side with the documentation, so that you do not have to switch back and forth.